Fapannen/ArmorSets-GAN/README.md

 # ArmorSets-GAN

 In this repository, I tried to create a Generative Adversarial Network (GAN) for generation of World of Warcraft images.
 In the images, there shall be new, not yet seen, so-called "transmogs" (outfits) for Zandalari Trolls race.
 I had this idea in my head for quite some time, and I finally took some time to spend on this project.
+This project is being actively worked on and is expected to be updated frequently.
 Let's get started.

 <img src="https://github.com/Fapannen/ArmorSets-GAN/blob/main/img/publ.png" width="800" height="600" />